srobo/docs/programming/sr/power/index.md

 =====

 There are a few things that can be done with the power board, namely current and voltage sensing, and beeping.
-As there is only one power board, it is not accessed like a list like `motors` for example:
+As there is only one power board, it is not accessed like a list like `motors` and is instead accessed directly, for example:

 ~~~~~ python
 r.power_board.something...